-In addition to the commitments made and the guarantees given in connection with the separation of the NPLs, the sale and purchase agreements signed with UBI and BPER impose certain obligations on the NRF to indemnify them against any damage, costs or charges arising from pending or future legal disputes involving the former bridge banks and from breach of the representations and warranties made and commitments undertaken.
+In addition to the commitments made and the guarantees given in connection with the separation of the NPLs, the sale and purchase agreements signed with UBI and BPER impose certain obligations on the NRF to indemnify them against any damage, costs or charges arising from pending or future legal disputes involving the

-&lt;sup>25 For an analytical description of the sale process and the main terms and conditions of the transactions, please refer to the management report in the Annual Report of the National Resolution Fund for 2016.
+9 For an analytical description of the sale process and the main terms and conditions of the transactions, please refer to the management report in the Annual Report of the National Resolution Fund for 2016.

-&lt;sup>26 The following conditions, among others, apply: (a) issue of the necessary authorizations by the competent Italian and European authorities; (b) separation of the 'excluded assets' under the terms and conditions set out in the agreement; (c) confirmation by the European Commission that there are no impediments under state aid rules barring the acquisition and the other transactions envisaged in the agreement; and (d) achievement of the necessary capital strengthening.
+10 The following conditions, among others, applied: (a) issue of the necessary authorizations by the competent Italian and European authorities; (b) separation of the 'excluded assets' under the terms and conditions set out in the agreement; (c) confirmation by the European Commission that there were no impediments under state aid rules barring the acquisition and the other transactions envisaged in the agreement; and (d) achievement of the necessary capital strengthening.

-&lt;sup>27 Before the transfers were completed, the bridge banks signed a number of contracts with Quaestio Capital Management SGR SpA - manager of the Atlante Fund - concerning the sale of the NPLs to special-purpose securitization vehicles and of the legal relationships to a fund set up for that purpose by Credito Fondiario SpA; as part of this, the bridge banks issued guarantees for up to €220 million, plus another €106 million relating to lease agreements.
+11 Before the transfers were completed, the bridge banks signed a number of contracts with Quaestio Capital Management SGR SpA - manager of the Atlante Fund - concerning the sale of the NPLs to special-purpose securitization vehicles and of the legal relationships to a fund set up for that purpose by Credito Fondiario SpA; as part of this, the bridge banks issued guarantees for up to €220 million, plus another €106 million relating to lease agreements.
 The NRF is required to indemnify the assignee banks against any losses relating to the spun-off loans through a system that divides the obligations assumed between them and the NRF itself.